farcaster-project/RFCs/10-public-offer.md

 ### Timeouts

 Timeout values are interpreted based on the arbitrating chain.
-For example, if Bitcoin is used as the arbitrating blockchain, the values must represent the `nSequence` input field of the transactions with a `CHECKSEQUENCEVERIFY` opcode.
-For other blockchains, the value might be interpreted differently.
+For example, if Bitcoin is used as the arbitrating blockchain, the values may represent the `nSequence` input field of the transactions with a `CHECKSEQUENCEVERIFY` opcode.
+For other blockchains, the value might be interpreted differently, it must not matter if the transactions use relative timelocks or absolute timelocks, the value stored inside the `[bytes]` array must contain a type along the value if necessary, e.g. see
+Bitcoin example.

 ### Fee strategy